We interview distinguished artists and designers to explore their work and uncover the secrets of their creative process.

 The big reason why photography seemed interesting for me was the works I found online.
 I remember how I used to look at works on deviantART or Flickr and at that time I had no idea how they created those wonderful photos—it kind of seemed like magic to me.
 I studied graphic design in Denmark and we had a short introductory class in photography, and then I started to better understand how to take and edit images.

-Much of your professional work is focused around hospitality and lifestyle photography.
-Can you describe this type of photography?
+Q: Much of your professional work is focused around hospitality and lifestyle photography.
 How did you come to connect with the hospitality and lifestyle industry?

 Màtte HOME brand (Image credit: Lina Skukauskė)